Glenn E. Schnack 49, passed away on March 14, 2019 at St Barnabas Medical Center Livingston, NJ.

 Born in Livingston, Glenn lived most of his life in Bloomfield and the last year in Glen Ridge.
 He was a procurement specialist for Crestron Electronics in Rockleigh NJ.
 He was a graduate of Montclair State University.

 Thanks to a growing number of talented kitchen jockeys, the Commonwealth Club is fast becoming known for our mouthwatering culinary-based events.
-In October, we held our 2nd annual BBQ Fest, which, again, was a tremendous success.
-A whole roasted pig, brisket, steaks, ribs, chicken dishes and a myriad of chilis highlighted the menu. (insert photo) January brought our annual pasta dinner, a family favorite that was once again a huge success. (insert photo) The Super Bowl Party featured an extensive artesian taco bar with all of the fixin’s as well as Vinnie Tarney’s incredible ribs and the best queso I’ve had in a long, long while, courtesy of Doug Apicella. (insert photo).
-Cajun Night, was, as always, a feast for the senses, featuring jambalaya, and a mouthwatering myriad of Big Easy favorites. (insert photo).
-We capped off the year with our self-catered grilled steak extravaganza for the Annual Club Dinner.
-Sty tuned for what’s on the menu for the Fall!
+In October, we held our 3rd annual BBQ Fest, which, again, was a tremendous success.
+January saw the return of our perennial favorite, The Italian Sunday Dinner (formerly, the Pasta Dinner), always a family favorite.
+The Super Bowl Party featured an extensive artesian taco bar with all of the fixin’s as well as Vinnie Tarney’s incredible ribs and the best queso I’ve had in a long, long while, courtesy of Doug Apicella.
+Cajun Night, is coming up on April 6th, and promises to be, as always, a feast for the senses, featuring jambalaya, and a mouthwatering myriad of Big Easy favorites.
+Upcoming on May 4th, will be the inaugural Lobster and Clam Bake, so stay tuned for details as they become available.
+We will cap off the year with our self-catered grilled steak extravaganza for the Annual Club Dinner.
+Bon Appetit!

 Located in the heart of Upper Montclair, the club is a great place for parties and events.
 Whether your invitations are going out to 25 — or 250 — consider the Commonwealth Club and its turn-of-the-century charm.
-After the most extensive renovations in its 111-year history, the club remains one of the coolest gathering spots around.
+After the most extensive renovations in its 115-year history, including a new air conditioning system, the club remains one of the best gathering options in the area.
 Come see for yourself.